Basic stance with regard to stable employment

 Furthermore, we have developed an assessment tool to confirm that employee relations and labor operations are conducted appropriately and in line with AISIN's Stance on Labor Relations, and we are continuously checking it globally.
 We have established a system to identify problems and when they are found during inspection, they can be immediately improved upon based on the predetermined rules.

-Since July 2017, after normal operations were restored at AHL, AHL has been restructuring the communication system between employees and management such as “improving a place to exchange opinions between employees and management”, “building a highly transparent and fair personnel system”, and “holding various informal events” to improve the labor-management relations.
+After that, after normal operations were restored at AHL, AHL has been restructuring the communication system between employees and management such as “improving a place to exchange opinions between employees and management”, “building a highly transparent and fair personnel system”, and “holding various informal events” to improve the labor-management relations.

 The positive opinion rate in the employees satisfaction survey, which was initially 40%, reached 90% in the survey of January 2019.
 Aiming for 100% positive opinion rate, we will further enhance the measures to improve employee/management relations.